adamhsparks/Epicrop.jl/README.md

 # Example

 Provide `RcA` and `RcT` values suitable for brown spot severity and fetch weather data for the year 2000 wet season at the IRRI Zeigler Experiment Station in Los Baños, Philippines.
+In this example, we will use the _nasapower_ package from R to fetch the weather data.

 ```julia
 julia> using RCall